subquery/documentation/docs/subquery_network/node_operators/stake.md

 - If a project deployment is highly boosted, allocating more stake means you receive a higher proportion of its rewards compared to other project deployments
 - If a project deployment gets a lot of flex plan queries, allocating more stake means you receive a higher proportion of its rewards compared to other project deployments
-- If a project deployment is highly competive, you might want to allocate more stake to it to receive more rewards compared to non-competitive project deployments
+- If a project deployment is highly competitive, you might want to allocate more stake to it to receive more rewards compared to non-competitive project deployments

 ## Over Allocated Stake